 Students will alternate between classroom studies and workplace experience in the form of industry placements, one up to three months and two longer placements up to six months over a four-year course.
 These workplace experiences will offer opportunities for students to develop professional skills and networks and bring their practical experience back to the classroom to further enhance their studies.

 Students will graduate with practical knowledge, strong professional networks and enhanced employability in their chosen field.

 The table below gives an overview of the proposed sequencing for industry placements in the Accounting Co-op program.

 Bachelor of Professional Practice curriculum

-The Bachelor of Professional Practice consists of five units (27 credit points in total) taken over the course of the four-year Co-op program.
+The Bachelor of Professional Practice consists of four units taken over the course of the four-year Co-op program.

 |Year||1st year, Session 2||1st year, Session 3||3rd year, Session 1||3rd year, Session 2|

 |BPP Unit Name||Introduction to Professional Practice||Professional Practice Placement 1||Professional Practice Placement||Reflecting on Professional Practice|

 |Delivery||Classroom-based, career identity, professional expectations||In coordination with 3 month placement||In coordination with 6 month placement||In coordination with 6 month placement|